 - Keeping a safe distance – When it comes to unfavorable weather conditions like rainy days or snowy days, it is best to stay 6 seconds away from the vehicle in front of you.
-It is harder to stop when the roads are wet and slippery thus this rule provides ample time for your vehicle to stop.
+It is harder to stop when the roads are wet and slippery so this rule provides ample time for your vehicle to stop.
 In fair weather conditions, the 6-second rule decreases to a 2-second rule but all these are in place to keep you from colliding with the vehicle in front of you.

-- Don’t be too trusting – When it comes to the road, the different personalities are there and different road users too.
+- Don’t be too trusting – When it comes to the road, the different personalities are there, and different road users are too.
 It would take some time to be good at expecting the unexpected but for starters, anticipate the mistakes that other drivers might make so you can avoid getting into an accident.
 Be aware of the other road users too like pedestrians and cyclists.

 - Always be aware of your surroundings and stay alert – Mental alertness and being extra aware of your surroundings are great things to have when you are driving.
-In driver’s ed, you are always taught to check your mirrors and this contributes to the awareness of what is happening around you.
-This is also why using mobile phones while driving is highly discouraged.
+In driver’s ed, you always have to check your mirrors and this contributes to the awareness of what is happening around you.
+So, we discourage using phones.

 It is good to note that most if not all insurance companies would offer discounts to teenagers who took the driver’s ed course.
-Every penny saved would mount up to something great most especially since you have a new person added to your insurance premiums.
+Every penny saved would mount up to something great especially since you have a new person added to your insurance premiums.
 It is best to talk to your insurance company to find out more about the discount you are getting.

-Tips from Experienced Drivers
+Tips from Experienced Drivers for Driver’s Education

 There is so much value in getting an education from a trained professional.
 Your teenager gets the correct and updated information when it comes to driving regulations in your state.
-This increases the safety around the new driver and is especially helpful as it increases the necessary knowledge when driving in different situations that may present themselves when they are on the road alone and without you.
+This increases the safety of the new driver and is especially helpful as it increases the necessary knowledge when driving in different situations that may present themselves when they are on the road alone and without you.